pmean/build-website/text/04/microarray.md

 > Reference RNA as a standard for microarray experiments by
 > Novoradovskaya et
 > al](http://www.biomedcentral.com/1471-2164/5/20/abstract), develops a
-> reference standard useful \"for monitoring and controlling intra- and
+> reference standard useful "for monitoring and controlling intra- and
-> inter-experimental variation.\" These articles are too recent to have
+> inter-experimental variation."
+These articles are too recent to have
 > appeared in Medline yet.
 An earlier article about universal reference
 > RNA samples is also worth mentioning.
 >